rslagle/Getting_Cleaning_Data_Course_Proj/README.md

 * 17) Inserts Descriptive Activity Data.
 Course Project Specification # 3
 * 18) Subsets data to just required Variables (means and stds).
 Course Project Specification # 2
 * 19) Create a second Tidy dataset of Means by activityName and subjectId.
 Course Project Specification # 5
-* 20) Exports the second Tidy dataset as a csv to be uploaded to Coursera
+* 20) Exports the second Tidy dataset as a txt/csv to be uploaded to Coursera

 ## End R Program Code Summary
 ## ==========================